 Stress is the description used for strain, pressure or force on a system.
 That system may be you.
 Stress can be the result of trivial annoyances like driving in heavy traffic, or a life-altering major crisis such as the death of a loved one.

-Some of the symptoms and health problems that can be caused or exacerbated by high levels of ongoing stress include:
+The symptoms and health problems that can be caused or exacerbated by high levels of ongoing (chronic) stress include both physical and mental issues.

 - migraine or tension-induced headaches;